-Birds may be slightly more exotic as pets go, but they are still wonderful companions for people who are looking for an alternative to a furry friend.
-However, the physiology of a bird is very different to that of a cat, dog or other mammal.
-For this reason, it is strongly recommended that you register your feathered friend with a veterinarian who has the unique training and experience to be able to understand and manage injuries and health problems that may arise in birds.
+As far as pet categorizing goes, birds may be slightly more exotic than other pets, but will still make wonderful companions for people who are looking for an alternative to a furry friend.
+However, the physiology of a bird is very different to that of a cat or a dog.
+For this reason, it is strongly recommended that you find your feathered friend a veterinarian who has the unique training and experience to be able to understand and manage injuries and health problems that may arise in birds.

 Services included in avian vet care

-As you might expect, the types of services that are usually included in avian vet care are very similar to those offered in standard veterinary offices that deal with less exotic pets.
+As you might expect, the types of services that are usually included in avian vet care are very similar to those offered in standard veterinary offices.
 Some of the most common include: